bths-solar-car/contributing/MARKDOWN-STYLE.md

 ```

 Note: Please use tables when _absolutely_ necessary.
 It is such a pain to
-write tables in Markdown and they are not appealing in source.
+write tables in Markdown and they are not appealing in the source file.

 ## Links

 It's a well known fact that long links make source Markdown hard to read
 and break the 79 character limit.
-**Wherever possible, shorten your links**
+**Wherever possible, shorten your links.**

-**Use informative Markdown link titles**
+**Use informative Markdown link titles.**

 Markdown link syntax allows you to set a title to each link so that you shorten
 the link and describe it.